canxium/docs/src/whitepaper/roadmap.md

    - Publish the details of Kaspa miner rewards to the community.

 3. **Documentation**
-   - Update Canxium’s documentation to include details about merge mining with Kaspa.
+   - Update Canxium’s documentation to include details about cross-chain mining with Kaspa.
    - Provide clear instructions for miners to enable and participate in the integration.

 4. **Community Announcement**